helto4real/comfui-helto-ltx/README.md

 Make sure `num_frames` matches the active latent/video length.
 If a connected latent has a different length than the Manager, the latent length is the actual runtime length.

+If the last few frames look strange and `lock_end_frame` is enabled, try disabling it.
+A locked end image writes into the final latent block, which can affect several ending frames.
+A normal `-1` guide is often better for first-frame / last-frame workflows.

 ### The output contains extra guide frames